kircherlab/CADD-SV/README.md

 ## Output files

-The pipeline outputs your SV set containing all annotations in bed format in a folder named `output` containing the CADD-SV and Raw-scores in row 6-8.
+The pipeline outputs your SV set containing all annotations in BED format in a folder named `output` containing the CADD-SV and two raw scores in rows 6-8.
 Further information about individual annotations are kept in a subfolder named after your input dataset.

 # Further Informations